 Although savings is an important financial service and is beneficial for the MFI as well as for the clients mobilizing public savings by MFIs is a much-debated topic.
 Regulations not only in India but in many other countries too, do not allow MFIs to collect public savings.

-In India collection or savings except by banks and other specifically allowed institutions is not allowed.
+In India, collection or savings except by banks and other specifically allowed institutions is not allowed.
 As regards various legal forms of MFIs it is seen that societies and Trusts cannot raise public deposit while cooperatives can collect savings only from their own members.

-These regulations have been formed by Government protect the savings of the poor.
+These regulations have been formed by the Government to protect the savings of the poor.
 Many countries around the world including India still do not have dedicated regulations for the Micro-finance sector.
 The monitoring and regulations for MFIs, which exist in a variety of legal forms, are still weak as there is no single regulatory body.
-Due to lack of strong controls, the credibility and intentions of different MFIs is difficult to ascertain.
+Due to the lack of strong controls, the credibility and intentions of different MFIs is difficult to ascertain.
 Hence, the Government is still not comfortable in allowing the MFIs to collect public savings.

 There is always a threat that such MFIs may either intentionally dupe people of their savings or may not have the required management capacity to manage public funds.
 Losses to an MFI and its bankruptcy will eventually lead to poor people losing their hard-earned savings.
-Due to these threats, government still does not allow MFIs in general to collect public savings.
+Due to these threats, the government still does not allow MFIs in general to collect public savings.

 However, many experts in the sector do not find this justification convincing enough.
-They are of the opinion that micro-finance without savings is like sector limping on one leg.
+They are of the opinion that micro-finance without savings is like a sector limping on one leg.
 Due to extensive lobbying by the micro-finance practitioners and other stakeholders, the Government of India is in the process of instituting an Act to regulate the sector.

-As a result of this a Micro-finance Bill called the Micro-finance Sector (Development and Regulation) Act, 2007, had been prepared and is under consideration of the law makers.
-This new Bill may allow ‘thrift’ to be collected by the not-for profit organizations.
+As a result of this, a Micro-finance Bill called the Micro-finance Sector (Development and Regulation) Act, 2007, had been prepared and is under consideration of the lawmakers.
+This new Bill may allow ‘thrift’ to be collected by the not-for-profit organizations.

-‘Thrift’ means the regular compulsory savings of fixed amount that members save.
+‘Thrift’ means the regular compulsory savings of a fixed amount that members save.
 While the sector has welcomed the draft bill as a first – albeit small step towards the right direction, the proposals in the bill has left much of the sector dissatisfied.
 The Bill covers only the not-for-profit organizations and not other institutional forms such as NBFCs and Section-25 companies which account for major share micro-finance.

 The draft bill allows only thrift to be collected, which is the regular compulsory saving and does not allow voluntary savings.
-Many in the sector do not agree with the over-cautious perspective of the Government on collection of public savings.
+Many in the sector do not agree with the over-cautious perspective of the Government on the collection of public savings.